Franknrichie/job-assist/README.md

 - **Database**: Auto-migrates on startup using Alembic
 - **File Upload**: Supports PDF and DOCX resume formats
 - **Error Handling**: Comprehensive error responses with detailed messages
+- **Cover Letters**: Stored in separate table with timestamps for better data organization

 ## Contributing